mugideru/Infinitely-Variable-Rectangle-Compression/README.md

 IVR is a **lossless image compression format that represents an image as a sequence of same-color rectangles**.

+IVR stands for
+Infinitely Variable Rectangle,
+and it is also
+Imitate Vector Rendering.

 It works especially well for:

 - low-color images